 Her first design, the Nylon bag, was designed for the disenfranchised individual.

 The use nylon fabric became a cult hit for the stagnant brand and still to this day.
-You can find nylon bags and others in auction but you can learn more about this in our guide: Luxury Handbag Auctions.

 In addition to her eye for design, another success factor behind the brand's resurgence was Prada's partnership with Patrizio Bertelli.
 He joined the company in 1977 and, with is business acumen, transformed the fortunes of the brand.